Bobbyc6231/sep11-freedom-project/blog/entry04.md

 # Entry 4
 ##### 03/17/24

-## content
+## Content
-Little by little more change is happening to my education about[kaboom](https://kaboomjs.com/).
+Little by little more change is happening to my education about [kaboom](https://kaboomjs.com/).
 It has become significantly more advanced than what it was.
 I am working each week doing a little more each time and the little things add up and make a difference.
 Each time I work on this project I discover something new each time and it is quite amazing seeing it all add up and come together.

 I recently found a new template that had **multiple levels** which is what I wanted to add to my game.
 The player would go through a portal and transfer to the next level, however the code of how that works exactly is still confusing to me but I intend on learning it very soon.
 This made the hard part done for me and this added a significant level of difficulty to the platformer game.
 The way that I added levels was by having multiple arrays of different levels.
 So instead of just this